toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 ```
 ## GetPropertyStatus

 The onboarding process is an asynchronous workflow, so this endpoint should be polled no more than once an hour to retrieve the latest status of the property and its assigned Expedia ID.
-Please note that the Product API cannot be called to add new room types/rate plans until after a property has reached 'OnboardingSucceed' status.
+Please note that the Product API cannot be called to add new room types/rate plans until after a property has reached 'OnboardingSucceeded' status.

 **Example Request**